rmrresearch/GhostFragment/docs/source/background/established_methods/eembe.rst

 lowest level is SCF or a local DFT respectively).

 *******
 Summary
 *******

+It seems fair to say that the unifying theme of the various flavors of EE-MB is the use of non-iterative point charges.
+Unlike many of the other fragment based methods EE-MB has almost always been used to refer to a single flavor (EE-MB-B) and care has been taken to distinguish among the other flavors.

 +--------------------+-------------+---------------+------------+--------------+
 | Name               | Fragments   | Embedding     | Caps       | Screening    |